 Out of nowhere came this scene that made me think of the way celebrations in American farm country are depicted in the movies.

-It was unlike any lunch area I had seen at other national parks in Tanzania.
+It was unlike any lunch area I had ever seen at another park in Tanzania.

 Half-Day or Full-Day Mikumi Safari?

-In hindsight, we found the full-day safari long and were all exhausted by the end of it.
+In hindsight, we found the full-day safari long and exhausting.

-If I were to do it over again (and money were not an issue), I’d much rather book two half-day safaris: one in the evening and one the following morning because those are the best times to view game anyway.
+If I were to do it again (and money were not an issue), I’d book two half-day safaris instead.
+I’d do one in the evening and one the following morning.
+After all, those are the best times to view game anyhow.

-The middle of the afternoon in Tanzania is just too hot, including for animals, so they often hide away under some shade around that time.
+The middle of the afternoon in Tanzania is just too hot!
+That’s true for animals too.
+During this time, they often hide away under some shade and can be difficult to see.

-Early- to mid-afternoon on a safari can often be a let-down after the excitement of the morning and can wear you out so that you don’t fully enjoy the evening when the sun begins to set and the animals come out again.
+Early- to mid-afternoon on a safari can often be a let-down after the excitement of the morning.
+Also, it can wear you out so that you don’t fully enjoy the evening when the sun begins to set and the animals come out again.